parthiborn2win/partilus/README.md

 by listing you files/folders.

+Features:
-You can search a file easily through the file system.
+* Search a file easily throughout the file system.
+* Add Folder with permission on given location/current path.
+* Add File with permission on given location/current path.

 More Features coming soon.